akaron/kubeadm_aws/README.md

 `terraform/asg-worker.tf`, update the `max_size` and `min_size`.

 ## Replace nodes
-**NOTE: haven't test this part for newer version of k8s cluster**

-If a node is down, asg should able to automatically brought up another one.
+If a node is down, asg should able to automatically brought up another one (the default grace period is 300 seconds).
 But the new node cannot join the cluster automatically, need to do these manually (note: consider use aws SNS to notify via email).

 To re-join a worker node, run:
 ```
-cd /vagrant/terraform; terraform plan; terraform apply
+cd /vagrant/terraform; terraform plan
+terraform apply
 cd ../ansible
 ansible-playbook -i inventory 30-workerAll.yml --limit worker2
 ```